-My husband and I recently took a retirement class.
-This was not one of those fancy dinners in an expensive steak house given by investment firms looking to solicit business, but an actual class taught through a university extension.
+Several years ago, my husband and I took a retirement class.
+This was not one of those fancy dinners in an expensive steak house given by investment firms looking to solicit business, but an actual class taught through a university extension…

 As we age, we are often looking to downsize or eliminate clutter and excess.
 Many of us embrace the concept of living with fewer things to maintain and that tie us down.
 The reality is that actually releasing our things can be challenging.